-When submitting a pull request, coverage will also be collected across all supported Python versions via the Coveralls service, and will be reported back within the pull request.
-Coveralls coverage must also be 100% before code can be accepted.
+When submitting a pull request, coverage will also be collected across all supported Python versions via the Codecov service, and will be reported back within the pull request.
+Codecov coverage must also be 100% before code can be accepted.

 Docstrings for user-facing classes and functions should follow the numpydoc standard, including sections for Parameters and Examples.
 All examples will be run as doctests under Python 3.9.

 NumCodecs uses Sphinx for documentation, hosted on readthedocs.org.
 Documentation is

 written in the RestructuredText markup language (.rst files) in the

 The documentation consists both of prose and API documentation.
 All user-facing classes